 Pozar Baths are thermal baths, known since ancient times.
-Finds and traditional stories of the place and its waters go back in the time of Alexander the Great and Roman and Byzantine periods.
+Finds and traditional stories of the place and its waters go back to the time of Alexander the Great and the Roman and Byzantine periods.
 13 km west of Aridea and 3 km from Loutraki, the spa town is in the valley of the stream of Agios Nikolaos.
 The oldest name of the stream was Toplitsa ("Thermos Potamos") and in the area has been discovered a complex of about 15 caves, with abundant finds of prehistoric times, which are exhibited in the small museum of Loutra.
-The area has been declared as cave park (Almopia Cave Park) and is the first of its kind in Greece.
+The area has been declared a cave park (Almopia Cave Park) and is the first of its kind in Greece.

-In the area of the spa town there are many hotel units, but also restaurants and taverns with delicious delicacies.
+In the area of the spa town, there are many hotel units, but also restaurants and taverns with delicious delicacies.